piotrgiedziun/Biometric-Systems/content/docs/labs/intro.md

 ## Demo project

 This is a handwritten digit recognizer created during the class.
-It's able to recognize single digit (0-9).
+Draw a digit and click on "predict".

-{{< include-html "content/docs/labs/lab1/intro_mnist.html" >}}
+{{< include-html "content/docs/labs/intro/index.html" >}}

 ## Class content